Policy and campaigns: Scotland

 This submission, compiled by SLT experts, Dr Ann Clark and Annemarie McRae, on behalf of RCSLT in Scotland, sets out the evidence base underpinning RCSLT support for increasing the maximum age of referral to the Children’s Reporter to 18 in Scotland.
 It is also a great source for evidence relating SLCN among CYP involved in justice procedures.

 To celebrate Swallowing Awareness Day, RCSLT, Care Inspectorate Scotland and Scottish Care announced publication of jointly endorsed new guidance on supporting people with eating, drinking and swallowing difficulties in Scotland.
 Download the guidance (PDF) to learn more about:

-- support care providers to better understand and implement good quality care.
+- Supporting care providers to better understand and implement good quality care.